 At some point my family and I were told about your foundation.
 My daughter, Christel, took the lead in putting together and mailing the required application forms.
 We had no idea that we would be awarded a grant for fifteen thousand dollars!
 This grant, in addition to funds added by my daughter and her husband, made it possible to secure a very nice van.
-I am now able to leave the house for
+I am now able to leave the house for I cannot begin to express my gratitude to the Commission for granting me this generous gift.
+As

-Dr. Joseph W. Whitwell.
+Dr. Joseph W. Whitwell,